FK Radnik Bijeljina: 1945–1990

 FK Radnik Bijeljina was founded on 14 June 1945.
 It didn't take long for Radnik to win their first trophy.
 In 1948 they became champions of the Tuzla District beating FK Sloboda Tuzla in the final.
 A year later, the club reached the 1/16 round of the Yugoslav Cup.
 In 1957, Radnik entered into the Novi Sad/Srem zone (regional league).
 In season 1971–72, Radnik became champions of the regional Republic League of Bosnia and Herzegovina and they entered a playoff for a place in the Yugoslav Second League.
 The club played FK Sloga from Vukovar in the playoff where it won both matches, 4–0 in Bijeljina and 8–0 in Vukovar.
 It entered the 2nd League of Yugoslavia playing against clubs such as FK Proleter Zrenjanin and FK Bečej.
 They stayed in the Yugoslav Second League for six seasons, being its best classification in the season 1977–78 when they finished 10th.

 Another great achievement of FK Radnik Bijeljina was when the junior team won the Bosnia and Herzegovina Cup in 1987.
 In the semi-final, they beat FK Velež Mostar in Mostar by 5–2.
 In the final, Radnik beat FK Polet Bosanski Brod in the penalties to win the trophy.

 1990s

 From 1995 to 1997, the club was called FK Panteri Bijeljina and played under that name in the first two seasons of the First League of the Republika Srpska.
 In the 1998–99 season, Radnik Bijeljina won their first First League of RS title, an achievement reached again in the 2004–05 season.

 2000s

-In the season 2004–05, Radnik won their second Republika Srpska title which got them a place in the Premier League of Bosnia and Herzegovina for the 2005–06 season.
-In the 2005–06 Premier League of Bosnia and Herzegovina season, Radnik finished 13th.
+In the season 2004–05, Radnik won their second Republika Srpska title which got them a place in the Bosnian Premier League for the 2005–06 season.
+In the 2005–06 season, Radnik finished 13th.
 A year earlier it had reached the 1/4 finals of the Bosnian Cup.

 In the Republika Srpska Cup, after being twice a losing finalist in the 2005–06 and 2008–09 editions, it finally won the Cup in the 2009–10 cup season.